Rosacea: Causes and Natural Support Strategies

 H Pylori Infection

-Helicobacter pylori (H. pylori) is a gram-negative bacillus that one of the main underlying cause of chronic gastritis, gastrointestinal ulcers, and gastric cancer.
+Helicobacter pylori (H. pylori) is a gram-negative bacillus that is one of the main underlying causes of chronic gastritis, gastrointestinal ulcers, and gastric cancer.
 It may also play a role in the development of other health conditions, including rosacea.

 According to a systemic search of 17 articles on the correlation between H. pylori and rosacea, it seems that the infection plays a role in rosacea.
 Research suggests that those with rosacea should be tested for H. pylori infections.
 In case they have the infections, treating H. pylori may also help to clear up their rosacea as well (10).